faymarie/crowdfunding-analysis/README.md

 - the location of a project: country, loc type.

 # Key Insights of Findings
-## 1) Is it still worthwile financing your project on Kickstarter, now that crowdfunding has become mainstream?
+## 1) Is it still worthwhile financing your project on Kickstarter, now that crowdfunding has become mainstream?

 **The short answer: yes, chances today are better than ever.**
 In spite of increasing project numbers and therefore higher competition, there have never been more campaigns ending successfully than today.
-Also, the pledges collected for each successful project have been staying on a relatively stable level.
+Also, the collected pledges for each successful project have been staying on a relatively stable level.

 **The number of monthly crowdfunding campaigns has been growing again since 2018.**
 After a rather slow growth in the first 5 years after Kickstarter's launch, crowdfunding activities exploded in August 2014 and again in March/April 2015.
 Project counts settled down thereafter.
 Nevertheless, with roughly 2k new projects each month, activities remained on a high level up until today.
-Since 2018, the number of campaigns ending each month have been increasing notably.
+Since 2018, the number of campaigns ending each month has been increasing notably.

 **In 2018, 63.5% of campaigns were successful.**
 With the hype of Kickstarter in late 2014, we found an abnormally high percentage of failed projects.
 61% flopped.
 During the years of recession the likelihood of failing minimally exceeded the success rates.
 51% of projects failed.
 By the beginning of 2018, Kickstarter turned success and failure rates upside down.
 On average, 63.5% of completed campaigns had the chance to succeed.
 Actually, the record for successful campaigns was set only recently, in March 2019.
 Chances of winning were 74%!